Overview

 -

-Share a template form link - You create a “form” linked to the template and share one link.
+Share a self-service signature form link (Pro and Ultimate) - You create a public intake form linked to the template and share one link.
 When someone opens the link, they fill in email, first name, and last name for each recipient and submit.
 Subnoto creates the envelope from the template and sends it automatically (you appear as the sender).
-Useful for intake forms, landing pages, or letting clients request their own documents.
+Useful for intake pages, landing pages, or letting clients request their own documents.
+This is not the same as placing fillable fields on the PDF - see Self-service signature forms.

 Where to find templates